Here you will find our public consultations, joint letters, position papers, and key contributions shaping the future of eNG.

 GHG Protocol - Request for Strategic Action Regarding Market Instrument Guidance and Interim Clarity

-On behalf of the Let Green Gas Count Coalition, to raise an important matter that has been brought to our attention.
-By way of a reminder, the Coalition represents the interests of over 200 producers and users of renewable gas who wrote to you earlier this year to urge you to address the gap in guidance for the use of market-based instruments in Scope 1 reporting.
+On behalf of the Let Green Gas Count Coalition, a follow-up request to the Joint Letter from February (see further below and here https://is.gd/c72hS3) was sent to the Greenhouse Gas Protocol to address the gap in guidance for the use of market-based instruments in Scope 1 reporting.
 This lack of guidance has now been in place for over five years and continues to significantly harm our industry and the industries that need renewable gas to decarbonise.

 Comments on the draft ISCC EU Mass Balance Guidance Document (Version 1.0).